dewaleofficial/Abdul-Fattah99/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: fifa guru

-#### I'm also avaliable for full-time Android Engineering roles, check out my work!
+#### I'm also avaliable for full-time Data/Android Engineering roles, check out my work!
 <!--
 **Abdul-Fattah99/Abdul-Fattah99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.